NucciTheBoss/hpc-workshop/docs/ldap.md

 ## Creating user `test` and group `research` on the server

-In a seperate terminal window on your system, open a text editor window.
+Still inside `ldap-0` open a text editor window.
 I used `nano` in my case:

 ```text
 $ nano add_test_user.ldif